Lords of Thunder: Development and release

 Lords of Thunder for the TurboDuo was created by former Technosoft staff who worked on the Thunder Force series and Gate of Thunder at Red.

 Lords of Thunder was developed by Red Raimon (also known as Red Kaminarimon), a group within Red responsible for Gate of Thunder, consisting of former Technosoft staff which previously worked on the Thunder Force series (particularly Thunder Force II and Thunder Force III) but left the company in 1991 and would later form the game development company CAProduction in 1993, with Kazunori Nakazawa serving as planner and character designer.
-It was originally planned as a sequel to Gate of Thunder before becoming an original title.
 Production was co-led by Hudson Soft members by Eiji Aoyama and Masaki Kobayashi, while Tomonori Matsunaga acted as director.
 The soundtrack was composed by Satoshi Miyashita (under the alias "Groove King") from T's Music, a group of musicians and sound engineers founded in 1990, which also scored the music for games such as Final Fight CD, Ginga Fukei Densetsu Sapphire, and the Sentimental Graffiti series.
 Manga artist Masamune Shirow was responsible for the cover art illustration.

 Lords of Thunder was first published in North America by Turbo Technologies in March 1993 for the TurboDuo, and later in Japan by Hudson Soft on April 23 for the PC Engine Super CD-ROM² under the title Winds of Thunder.
 To advertise the game, a promotional recording edited by Tony Hawk limited to 10,000 copies was given away for free via direct order.
-The title received a Sega CD port developed by Hudson Soft and Eleven, which was first released in North America on March 28, 1995, and later in Europe on June of that year.
+The title received a Sega CD port developed by Hudson Soft and Eleven, which was first released in North America on March 28, 1995, and in Europe in June of that year.
 The original TurboDuo version has been re-released several times; it was re-released on the Wii's Virtual Console on February 7, 2008, in Europe, then in North America on February 11, and later in Japan on June 10.
 It was also re-released for the PlayStation Network as part of the "PC Engine Archives" line in Japan on August 18, 2010.
-It was re-released through the Wii U's Virtual Console as well in Japan on October 21, 2015, and later in North America on November 9, 2017.
-The game was included in both the Japanese and western variants of the PC Engine Mini console in 2020.
+It was re-released through the Wii U's Virtual Console as well in Japan on October 21, 2015, and in North America on November 9, 2017.
+The game was included in both the Japanese and western variants of the TurboGrafx-16 Mini console in 2020.